-You’re meant to depart for your honeymoon the morning after the wedding, right?
-Well, that’s certainly the tradition, but when you pair weeks of anticipation with a 14-hour event and plenty of champagne, there’s only one thing you’re bound to feel like doing the following day (it isn’t dealing with airport security…).
+Your honeymoon should start immediately after the wedding, right?
+That’s certainly the tradition, but when you pair months of anticipation with a 14-hour event and many bottles of champagne, there’s only one thing you’re bound to feel like doing the next day (and it isn’t dealing with airport security).

-Also, try to organise an itinerary that leaves plenty of time for you and your partner to enjoy each other’s company without worrying about the clock.
-If you’re planning on visiting a new city (or country) every two days, it might be a good idea to review the schedule and spend more time in fewer locations so your honeymoon isn’t mistaken for The Amazing Race!
+Come up with an itinerary that allows plenty of time to bask in newlywed bliss.
+If your initial plan is to visit a new city or country every couple of days, it might be a good idea to review your schedule and spend more time in fewer locations so your honeymoon isn’t mistaken for The Amazing Race!

-… Just don’t plan so little that you end up feeling like there’s nothing to do.
-“Boring” is the last word anyone wants to associate with their honeymoon so find a happy medium with a destination that offers relaxation and plenty of activities.
-Even if you spend the entire holiday hidden away in your hotel room or bungalow, at least you have the option of doing as much or as little as you like!
+Just don’t plan so little that you end up feeling like there’s nothing to do.
+‘Boring’ is the last word anyone wants to associate with their honeymoon, so find a happy medium with a destination that offers some activities.
+Even if you spend the entire holiday hidden away in your hotel room, at least you have the option to do as much or as little as you like!

-Post wedding illness is more common than we think.
-The best thing you can do to avoid falling ill during your honeymoon is to take care of yourself before the wedding!
-If you eat, sleep and exercise well prior to the day, you reduce the risk of post wedding burnout which can lead to holiday sickness.
-Building some flexibility into your itinerary will also allow time not only for relaxation but recovery if you need it.
+Post-wedding burnout is more common than you’d think!
+The best thing you can do to avoid falling ill during your honeymoon is to take care of yourself before the wedding.
+Eating, sleeping and exercising well in the lead up to the day reduces the risk of holiday sickness.
+Building some flexibility into your travel plans will also allow time for recovery if you need it.

-Finally, it’s a good idea to pack a medical kit that will help cure the most common holiday ailments, from sunburn to blisters to upset stomachs.
-Even if you don’t end up needing any of it, it’s great knowing that you won’t have to spend any precious honeymoon time at the local chemist or doctor.
+It’s also a good idea to pack a medical kit that will help cure the most common holiday ailments, from sunburn to blisters and upset stomachs.
+Even if you don’t end up needing any of it, it’s a relief to know you won’t have to spend any precious honeymoon time at the chemist or doctor.
 Let’s book adventures, not appointments!